 Like blended families, the integration of two organizations brings up some fundamental concerns among the employees.
 Concerns over job security, roles, and change in general are paramount.
 Your employees will be working with the employees from the partner company and will not likely develop into a cohesive team immediately.
 Additional challenges are introduced with the unique role of the employees who are hired jointly by the partners.
 The uncertainty and anxiety are sure to result in sibling rivalry among employees.
-Sibling rivalry is characterized by a jealousy that develops between employees.
+Sibling rivalry is characterized by a jealousy that develops between employees, much the same as it does among siblings.
 This, of course, impedes teamwork, especially if some members of the team are granted a superior status.
 This sometimes happens when the integration efforts are held out as being a special or top-priority project.
 While it’s not possible to eliminate all anxiety, it’s possible to avoid sibling rivalry among your, my, and our employees and to allow them to transition into a unified team.

 Healthcare integration is in its infancy and trained workforce is sparse.
 However, it is not necessary to hire new employees for your enhanced services.
 Providing training for employees, ongoing thorough and consistent communication, coupled with reassurance on the front end will go a long way toward successful integration of the employees, and are key to success.
 The following guidelines will help to promote a close-knit and committed integrated team: